lynnv-hub/TM-Project/README.md

 ## How different news outlets frame elections globally
 - Fridolin, Jagoda, Lynn
 ## Abstract
-A max 150-word description of the project question or idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?

 We want to examine how major news outlets report on elections across different countries.
 By comparing coverage across elections and outlets, it aims to show how media framing varies and to see if there are patterns across different countries.
 This matters because news framing shapes public perception of political events and influences how global elections are understood.

 ## Research questions
-A list of research questions you would like to address during the project.

 How do different major US news outlets evaluate selected elections globally?

 How consistent are outlet specific patterns when looking at different countries?